-Section 26.5 - The Fire Chief or designee shall hold a pre-disciplinary hearing no sooner than ten (10) working days from the time the employee was notified in writing of the specific alleged violation.
-At this hearing, the employee will be given an opportunity to present his/her side of the issue.
+Section 26.6 An employee shall be provided pre-disciplinary "due process" in connection with any intent to impose severe discipline.
+The Fire Chief or designee shall hold a pre-disciplinary hearing no sooner than ten (10) working days from the time the employee was notified in writing of the specific alleged violation.
+The employee will be given an opportunity to respond either orally or in writing and present their side of the issue.
+The written notification to the employee will include notice of the maximum range of discipline under consideration, and the charges and the facts upon which the charges are based.

-Section 26.6 - No later than three (3) working days prior to the pre-disciplinary hearing with the Fire Chief or designee the Department shall make available to the employee and the employee's Union representative, with the employee's authorization, a copy of all documents relevant to the alleged violation the Department has in its possession.
+No later than three (3) working days prior to the pre-disciplinary hearing with the Fire Chief or designee the Department shall make available to the employee and the employee's Union representative, with the employee's authorization, a copy of all documents relevant to the alleged violation the Department has in its possession.

-Section 26.7 - The employee and the employee's Union representative, with the employee's authorization, shall have the right to inspect the contents of the personnel file maintained by the Employer.
+Section 26.7 The employee and the employee's Union representative, with the employee's authorization, shall have the right to inspect the contents of the personnel file maintained by the Employer.

-Section 26.8 - No disciplinary document may be placed in the personnel file without the employee having first been notified of said document and given a copy.
+Section 26.8 No disciplinary document may be placed in the personnel file without the employee having first been notified of said document and given a copy.
 The employee shall be required to sign a written reprimand or other disciplinary action acknowledging that they have read the contents of the document.
 An employee who disagrees with the content of any letter of reprimand added to the personnel file shall have the opportunity to place a rebuttal statement in the personnel file; however, letters of reprimand shall not be subject to the grievance procedure.

-Section 26.9 - A suspension in excess of twenty-four (24) hours, a dismissal or a disciplinary reduction in rank or pay may be processed under the grievance procedure provided for in Article 5 of this Agreement.
+Section 26.9 A suspension in excess of twenty-four (24) hours, a dismissal or a disciplinary reduction in rank or pay may be processed under the grievance procedure provided for in Article 5 of this Agreement.
 Suspensions of twenty-four (24) hours or less are not subject to Step 4 of the Grievance Procedure.
 The filing of such a grievance shall be considered a voluntary and irrevocable waiver of the right to pursue the matter under the Civil Service procedure.

-Section 26.10 - The Department agrees that the simple fact that an employee has been arrested will not result in the imposition of discipline.
+Section 26.10 The Department agrees that the simple fact that an employee has been arrested will not result in the imposition of discipline.
 However, upon notification of an employee's arrest, the Department may investigate the facts and circumstances surrounding that arrest.
 If the Department believes that the investigation establishes cause for discipline, up to and including discharge, discipline will be imposed.

-Section 26.11 - It is the Fire Chief's sole determination as to whether or not an employee suspended without pay may be allowed to forfeit accrued vacation or compensatory time off in lieu of the suspension of pay.
+Section 26.11 It is the Fire Chief's sole determination as to whether or not an employee suspended without pay may be allowed to forfeit accrued vacation or compensatory time off in lieu of the suspension of pay.